sara-sabr/ITStrategy/_pages/en/saas-and-cloud-strategy.md

 Therefore, we must consider first SaaS solutions, and if not possible, differ to other forms of cloud offerings.
 Unfortunately, the commonly used cloud terms (IaaS, PaaS, SaaS, XaaS) are mal defined and increasingly overlapping as new technologies blur the lines between each category.
 For example, in the US [Federal Cloud Computing Strategy](https://cloud.cio.gov/strategy/) in reference to IaaS, PaaS, and SaaS they say

 > In practice, many major vendor offerings no longer have such well-defined boundaries.

-In practice, the question being asked which set the context for this document is just a modernized way of asking "build vs buy".
-In the case of SaaS then, what is the aim of leverage SaaS solutions?

-- To be able to quickly respond to common non-critical business needs with minimal overhead or investment

-### Current State

 Due to existing organizational debt decisions which greatly reduce the lead time prevent IITB from responding to business needs with the agility that citizens and staff alike have come to expect from the private sector.
 In the [Digital Operations Strategic Plan: 2018-2022](https://www.canada.ca/en/government/system/digital-government/digital-operations-strategic-plan-2018-2022.html) it reads